 Psalm 119:54 says, “Your statutes have been my songs in the house of my temporary dwelling.”
-Death is a temporary dwelling.
-Even the pain of death.
-You were never meant to live permanently within death, but many do, unable to break free and move on because of pain, anger, too many questions, and hopelessness.
+Death is a very real part of this life on earth and it comes in all forms, sometimes too soon, however death is a temporary dwelling.
+Even the pain of death that we experience.
+You were never meant to live permanently within death, not under its shadow, but many do, unable to break free and move on because of pain, anger, too many questions, and hopelessness.
 Yet, the Lord has provided a way forward: Worship.
-Worship will help you move ahead.
-Minister to the Lord in worship as David did, in good times and in grief, as David did and experience the light and victory that David did in these shadow places.
+How will worship remove you from your place in the shadows and keep you in the light?
+Minister to the Lord in worship as David did, in good times and in grief, as David did and you will experience the light and victory that David did in these shadow places.
 In the “house of your temporary dwelling” – that valley of the shadow of death you’re walking through – worship God.
-The presence of God will not only shine the Light you need to see in that dark place, but He will dispel the shadows of death once and for all because of the hope you have in Jesus Christ.
+The presence of God will shine the Light you need to see in that dark place.